peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Returns:**

-* A CBOR object generated from the given integer.
+* A CBOR object generated from the specified integer.

 ### FromObject

-    @Deprecated public static CBORObject FromObject(short value) Generates a CBOR object from a 16-bit signed integer.
+    @Deprecated public static CBORObject FromObject(short value)

+Generates a CBOR object from a 16-bit signed integer.

 **Parameters:**